A masterpiece of the early Italian Renaissance, Andrea Mantegna’s Bridal Chamber has been described as the most beautiful room in the world.

-The mythical woman was called Lisa Gherardini, or Lisa del Giocondo, or even Monna Lisa.
+The mythical woman was called Lisa Gherardini, Lisa del Giocondo, or even Monna Lisa.
 She was born in 1479 into a noble Florentine family and married the wealthy silk merchant Francesco del Giocondo.
-With him she had five children, and she died in 1542.
+With him, she had five children, and she died in 1542.

 None of the original paintings of Leda and the Swan by Leonardo survived, but there are plenty of artworks and copies based on his composition – such as the piece below by Cesare da Sesto.

 The artist’s vision of women verged on the limits of blasphemy for many of his contemporaries.
-Yet, it allowed him to create masterpieces and change the way the female was represented at the time.
-He showed women as enigmatic, inaccessible, sweet, sensual, elusive, ambiguous or ironic.
+Yet, it allowed him to create masterpieces and change the way female beauty was represented at the time.
+He showed women as enigmatic, inaccessible, sweet, sensual, elusive, ambiguous, or ironic.
 However, most importantly, he showed them with a soul and character, always revealing to a great extent psychological introspection.